jupyter/governance/conduct/enforcement.md

 # Jupyter Code of Conduct - Enforcement Manual

 This is the enforcement manual followed by Jupyter's Code of Conduct Committee.
-It's used when we respond to an issue to make sure we're consistent and fair.
+It's used when we respond to an incident to make sure we are consistent and fair.

 ## The Code of Conduct Committee

 All responses to reports of conduct violations will be managed by a Code of Conduct Committee ("the committee").
-The Code of Conduct Committee is current the Jupyter Steering Council.
-The Steering Council may appoint a subcommittee or consult with outside parties in its handling of particular Code of Coduct cases.
+The Jupyter Steering Council is responsible for vetting and appointing the Code of Conduct Committee.
+During periods where a separate Code of Conduct Committee is not appointed or is not available to handle a code of conduct report promptly, the Jupyter Steering Council will serve as the interim Code of Conduct Committee.

-If a Code of Conduct violation report is initiated against a member of the Steering Council, that individual will not participate in the enforcement process or decisions.
+If a Code of Conduct report involves a member of the Steering Council or Code of Conduct Committee, that member will not participate in the investigation or any decisions related to that report.

 ## Enforcement guidelines and principles